ubernostrum/django-registration/docs/hmac.rst

 across a Django-powered site.

-The HMAC activation workflow will use the value (a string) of the setting ``REGISTRATION_SALT`` as the salt, defaulting to the string ``"registration"`` if that setting is not specified.
+The HMAC activation workflow will use the value (a string) of the setting :data:`~django.conf.settings.REGISTRATION_SALT` as the salt, defaulting to the string ``"registration"`` if that setting is not specified.
 This value does *not* need to be kept secret (only ``SECRET_KEY`` does); it serves only to ensure that other parts of a site which also produce signed values from user input could not be used as a way to generate activation keys for arbitrary usernames (and vice-versa).